-During FY2021, five (5) AC meetings were held and the attendances of the AC members were reported on page 11 of the Directors' Report.
-The key activities carried out by AC in FY2021 covered the following:-
+During FY2022, five (5) AC meetings were held and the attendance of the AC members is reported on page 10 of the Directors' Report.
+The key activities carried out by AC in FY2022 covered the following:-

-- reviewed the quarterly reports and financial statements of the Bank, focusing particularly on: (i) any changes in accounting policies and practices; (ii) significant matters highlighted including financial reporting issues, significant judgements made by Management, significant and unusual events or transactions, and how these matters are addressed; and (iii) compliance with accounting standards and other legal requirements; - reviewed the audit plan of the external auditors, which encompassed the detailed terms of the external auditors' responsibilities and affirmation of their independence as external auditors, audit methodology, areas of audit emphasis for the financial year and any significant issues that could be foreseen, either as a result of the past year's experience or due to new accounting standards or other changes in statutory requirements; - reviewed the results of the audit with the external auditors, if any together with their recommendations and Management's responses, as detailed in the Audit Report in respect of the Bank's Statutory Audit for FY2021; - met twice with the external auditors without the presence of Management for open discussions on any issues of concern of the external auditors arising from their audit; - assessed the performance, effectiveness and independence of the external auditors based on the criteria set out in BNM's Policy Document on External Auditor and recommended the appointment of new external auditors for FY2021 to the Board, for consideration; - reviewed with Chief Internal Auditor ("CIA") the internal audit plan to ensure adequacy of scope, coverage and resources required to perform audits for the identified auditable areas; - reviewed the audit findings and recommendations highlighted by Internal Audit function and ensured that Management had taken the necessary corrective actions in a timely manner to address control weaknesses, non-compliance with laws, regulatory requirements and policies; - reviewed and assessed the full year performance of the Internal Audit function; and - reviewed related party transactions entered into by the Bank and its related parties, covering the nature and amount of the transactions so as to ensure that related party transactions were undertaken on an arm's length basis, on normal commercial terms and on terms that were not more favourable to the related parties than those generally available to non-related parties.
+- reviewed the quarterly reports and financial statements of the Bank, focusing particularly on: (i) any changes in accounting policies and practices; (ii) significant matters highlighted including financial reporting issues, significant judgements made by Management, significant and unusual events or transactions, and how these matters are addressed; and (iii) compliance with accounting standards and other legal requirements; - reviewed the audit plan of the external auditors, which encompassed the detailed terms of the external auditors' responsibilities and affirmation of their independence as external auditors, audit methodology, areas of audit emphasis for the financial year and any significant issues that could be foreseen, either as a result of the past year's experience or due to new accounting standards or other changes in statutory requirements; - reviewed the results of the audit with the external auditors, if any together with their recommendations and Management's responses, as detailed in the Audit Report in respect of the Bank's Statutory Audit for FY2022; - met twice with the external auditors without the presence of Management for open discussions on any issues of concern of the external auditors arising from their audit; - assessed the performance, effectiveness and independence of the external auditors based on the criteria set out in BNM's Policy Document on External Auditors and recommended the reappointment of the external auditors for FY2022 to the Board; - reviewed the internal audit plan to ensure the adequacy of scope, coverage and resources required to perform audits for the identified auditable areas; - reviewed the audit findings and recommendations highlighted by Internal Audit Department and ensured that Management had taken the necessary corrective actions in a timely manner to address control lapses and weaknesses identified; - reviewed and assessed the full-year performance of the Internal Audit function; and - reviewed related party transactions entered into by the Bank and its related parties, covering the nature and amount of the transactions so as to ensure that related party transactions were undertaken on an arm's length basis, on normal commercial terms and on terms that were not more favourable to the related parties than those generally available to non-related parties.